-Which window and glass cleaners are better for your indoor air quality yet also deliver that streak-free shine?
-Mamavation investigated the most popular brands available in the United States to answer the question: what is the best non-toxic window & glass cleaner?
+Which window and glass cleaners are better for your indoor air quality yet also deliver that streak-free shine with no smudges?
+Mamavation investigated the most popular brands available in the United States to answer the question: what is the best non-toxic window & glass cleaner to clean glass surfaces?
 You’ve trusted Mamavation to bring you topics like best disinfectants, safest green beauty makeup without PFAS “forever chemicals,” and best all-purpose cleaners, now join us for the best (and worst) cleaners to give you those streak-free windows without the hormone-disrupting chemicals.

 Disclosure: This post was medically reviewed by Sondra Strand, RN, BSN, PHN.
 This post also contains affiliate links.

 Volatile Organic Compounds (VOCs) Inside Window & Glass Cleaner Are Problematic to Humans & the Environment

 It’s best to opt for non-toxic window & glass cleaners.
 Cleaning products of all kinds can be problematic to the environment and human health, including everyday window & glass cleaners.
-The volatile organic compounds (VOCs) emitting from common cleaning products in your home evaporate into the air and can be inhaled.
+The volatile organic compounds (VOCs) emitted from common cleaning products in your home evaporate into the air and can be inhaled.
 Once in a while is not so much a problem, but exposure to these contaminants over time can lead to health problems.

 VOCs after being emitted from cleaners can then attach themselves to dust particles, which are then inhaled OR they can escape outdoors where they find themselves in outdoor air.
 In terms of the environment, the latest research points to household cleaners being more problematic now to outdoor air than car fumes.